cdmoro/literature-clock/scripts/TRANSLATING.md

 Use **Generate clock preview**, then open your separate clock development server (`npm run dev`) with `?locale=el-GR-draft&time=07:30`, for example.
-Normal generation (`npm run generate-times`) also produces `<locale>-draft` data for each catalogue.
+Normal generation (`npm run generate-times`) produces `<locale>-draft` data only for catalogues with `Draft=true` rows or explicit `.draft.csv` files.
+Fully approved catalogues do not get an automatic duplicate; stale draft output is removed.
+The administrator can still explicitly generate a preview of any catalogue.
 Draft URLs work before the language is registered, display a draft notice, and use English interface/fallback strings until the language has its own strings.
 They do not add options to the selector or random-language pool.

 The draft view includes approved and pending CSV rows.
 Newly copied source text is still English until translated.
-A draft with an unresolved time highlight is skipped by the clock, but remains editable in the administrator.
+A draft with an unresolved time highlight is skipped by the clock with a warning identifying its ID, but remains editable in the administrator.
+This also applies to legacy `.draft.csv` files without a `Draft` column.
+A leading `*` in `Quote time` still explicitly skips a row.
 A normal locale only gets generated data when registered, and its drafts remain excluded.
 Legacy `.draft.csv` files remain supported when no full catalogue exists.